supportedjs/supported/configuration.md

 ```

 Note that this policy only looks at `foo`, `fum`, `baz`, and `bar`.
 All other packages are ignored with respect to the support policy.

-## Alternatives

-We could support policies that are relative to time intervals other than quarters, like months, years, or weeks.